chrisrzhou/unified-doc/packages/unified-doc-parse-text/readme.md

 processor.parse("\na to the \nb to the \n\nc to the d");
 ```

-Yields a [hast][hast] tree where the input content string is represented as a single text node.
+Yields a `hast` tree where the input content string is represented as a single text node.

 ```js
 const parsed = {